kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

     7. Register generated classes as project source code
     8. Make code compilation depend on HTTP server class generation: generate first, compile after

-After generation, handlers are registered automatically.
+For every API tag, the generator produces a `<Api>Controller` annotated with `@Component` and `@HttpController`, so handlers are registered automatically.
+The controller only unpacks the request and delegates to the `<Api>Delegate` contract that the application implements.

 ### Validation { #validation }